 Doylestown is a very small village located in the state of Ohio.
 With a population of 3,075 people and two constituent neighborhoods, Doylestown is the 358th largest community in Ohio.

-Doylestown is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Doylestown is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Doylestown is a village of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Doylestown who work in office and administrative support (10.50%), healthcare (9.46%), and sales jobs (8.22%).
+There are especially a lot of people living in Doylestown who work in office and administrative support (9.72%), healthcare (9.50%), and management occupations (8.63%).

 Also of interest is that Doylestown has more people living here who work in computers and math than 95% of the places in the US.